hurricanemark/DailyCodingChallenge/README.md

 ## Daily Coding Challenge

-Sign up for an account at <a href>"https://dailycodingproblem.com"</a> to automatically recive  a daily coding problem in your mail box.
+Sign up for an account at <a href>"https://dailycodingproblem.com"</a> to automatically receive  a daily coding problem in your mail box.

-This post contain continous update of my solutions.
+This post contains continous update of my solutions.
 I try to keep a consistent activity.

 ## How to Run